PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 His pack was ready: his formal knight's robe, his standard knight's armour; laid out in neat pieces.
 He had the 'letter from The Prince' he had written as part of his cover.
 It was safe in his pouch.
 His disguise complete.

-Knights armour had slightly different strapping compared to princely armour.
+Knights armour had slightly different strapping compared to the princely armour he was familiar with.
 But he was prepared and practiced, and soon encased in his new metal shell.
 Dressed in the over-robe, with his pack on his back, he was almost ready.

 The heavy helmet and visor the last parts.
 These amplified his own breath, and cropped his vision.
 The discomfort a reassurance; it would be a good disguise.